aryeelab/hichipper/docs/index.rst

 About
 ================

-**proatac** is an open-source command-line toolkit that performs robust and scalable preprocessing of `ATAC-Seq data <http://www.nature.com/nmeth/journal/v10/n12/full/nmeth.2688.html>`_.
+**hichipper** is an open-source command-line toolkit that performs robust and scalable preprocessing of `ATAC-Seq data <http://www.nature.com/nmeth/journal/v10/n12/full/nmeth.2688.html>`_.
 Specifically, we've implemented our workflow using